I call Deputy MacSharry.

 As discussed by my colleague, Deputy O'Reilly, when she spoke on the Bill yesterday, Sinn Féin proposes that repayments on these loans be paused for at least 12 months.
 Businesses that were struggling with cash flow problems even before the onset of Covid-19 need these breaks if they are to be viable.
 We need to follow countries like the UK, which is providing similar stimulus packages at more affordable rates of repayment.
 We need to support these businesses, not cripple them with further debt as they try to reopen.

-I congratulate the Minister and wish him well in his new role.
+I congratulate the Minister of State and wish him well in his new role.
 It is a great honour and responsibility.
 Trying to get the balance right between saving lives and opening up the economy is going to be difficult and challenging, and we have to strike that balance.

 Microenterprises and SMEs have experienced shocks that are putting their very existence in doubt.
 I heard John Moran on "Morning Ireland" last week or the week before say that €6.5 billion of funding for SMEs was announced, but only €100 million was drawn down.
 As my colleague, Deputy O'Reilly, said yesterday, many of these supports are inaccessible.
 Businesses have contacted me about the restart grant, which has been mentioned a number of times this morning and was mentioned in yesterday's debate.
 In many cases, they were approved for these grants weeks ago but have still not heard anything.
 This will soon become known as the Government of announcements because it makes announcement after announcement with very little delivery on these announcements.
 This will undermine the July stimulus plan and the announcement made on that.